 I am not strictly vegetarian but there are a lot of things I don’t want to eat and never buy.
-I never buy beef or pork, and essentially never buy any farmed animal meat or products.
-I don’t mind eating oysters, though oysters are animals.
-Not all animals have equal capacity for suffering.
-Everything is on a sliding scale.
+I never buy any farmed animal meat for our home, and essentially never buy farmed animal products.

 For me, how animals live is more important than whether they die because we all die.
 And in nature there is constant predation.
 For years I studied hawks and falcons and fish-eating seabirds.
 So I’ve seen more natural predation—and natural starvation—than the average person and I understand that birth and death bookend every life.

 But in nature, if a predator kills an animal for food, that prey animal got to be who it was supposed to be until the moment it was caught.
 By stark contrast, animals on modern farms seldom experience one single moment of life as they might have enjoyed it.
 On modern factory farms, are animals forced to live miserably before they die.

 So I don’t want anything to do with that.
 I have not bought farmed animal meat to cook at home since the early 1980s.

 In addition to the misery often created, animal farming ruins vast amounts of land, pollutes water, grows antibiotic-resistant bacteria, depletes the ocean’s small fish to make animal feed (thus robbing fishes, seabirds, and ocean mammals of food), and contributes enormously to the atmosphere’s burden of the planet-warming greenhouse gasses carbon dioxide and methane.

 For all those reasons, I don’t want my consumer power (such as it is) to add to demand for activities that are so damaging.
 I never buy pork or beef.
 I never buy milk.